 Without setting goals for your Twitter business account, you won’t be able to measure the results of your social media activities.

-You won’t be able to assess whether you’re making progress, and, if not, adjust your strategy accordingly.
+You won’t be able to assess whether you’re making progress, nor to adjust your Twitter marketing tactics to boost your social media goals.

 The most common Twitter business goals include: